 While any mystery shopper who enters your store also has certain rules and regulations to follow, they are completely different.
 That is because they are in your store anonymously, and if they are ever exposed, it can contaminate any data they collect.

 At DotActiv we offer specialist field marketing software which includes mystery shopping capabilities.
 We also invest heavily in our technology, training and process so that our customers can reach their goals as efficiently as possible.
-Click here to learn about our mystery shopping software.
+Interested?
+Visit our online store here or book your custom exploratory consultation here.